+(1) a total of six samples will be made under C882.
+Three of the C882 samples will be tested under C666 Method B and those samples tested.

+Pullout Strength Test Procedure.
+Perform pullout strength tests under dry and wet conditions as follows:

+Dry Condition (epoxy steel)

-Center a 6inch (10 mm) deep hole in the block or cylinder by drilling or forming.a No. 6 (20M) deformed reinforcing bar 30 inches (760 mm) long, cleaned and degreased.
+Cast three concrete test blocks or cylinders, a minimum of 6 inches (150 mm) in width or diameter by 12 inch (300 mm) in depth.
+Use concrete with a compressive strength of 4000+/- 500 psi at 28-days Center a 6 3/4 inch (170 mm) deep hole, drilled the diameter required by the manufacturer’s requirements for installing a No. 6 (20M) rebar, in the block or cylinder by drilling or forming.
+Dry the hole surfaces and clean the holes following manufacturer instructions.
+Fill the hole with adhesive materials according to manufacturer recommendations.
+Insert a No. 6 (20M) deformed reinforcing bar 30 inches (760 mm) long, cleaned and degreased, into the hole.
 Hold and center the bar perpendicular to the concrete surface in the grout-filled hole during the curing period.

+Wet Condition (epoxy steel)

+Cast three concrete test blocks or cylinders, a minimum of 6 inches (150 mm) in width or diameter by 12 inch (300 mm) in depth.
+Use concrete with a compressive strength of 4000+/- 500 psi at 28-days.
+Center a 6-3/4 inch (170 mm) deep hole, drilled the diameter required by the manufacturer’s requirements for installing a No. 6 (20M) rebar, in the blocks or cylinders by drilling or forming.
+Wet the hole’s surfaces prior to applying the anchoring material by filling the hole with water and letting stand for five minutes.
+Turn the samples over for two minutes to allow the excess water to drain from the hole, Turn all samples over to the upright positions and immediately fill hole with adhesive materials according to manufacturer recommendations.
+Insert a No. 6 (20M) deformed reinforcing bar 30 inches (760 mm) long, cleaned and degreased into the hole.
+Hold and center the bar perpendicular to the concrete surface in the adhesive-filled hole during the curing period.

+Cure Period.
 Cure the specimen at 77 5 F (25 3 C) for 24 hours.

-Apply an axial load to the bar at a rate of 1/2 inch (13 mm) per minute until the bar pulls out of the specimen, or the concrete block or cylinder cracks or spalls.
-Record the failure mode and applied load..
+Pullout Strength Test Apply an axial load to the bar at a rate of 1/2 inch (13 mm) per minute until the bar pulls out of the specimen, or the concrete block or cylinder cracks or spalls.
+Record the failure mode and applied load.

+B. Epoxy materials will also conform to ASTM C881, Type IV, Grade 3, Class A, B or C.

-Supply the in non-reactive containers and with their MSDS.
-Label containers with the name of the , the manufacturer, the shelf life expiration date, the batch number, quantity, and instructions.
+Supply the anchoring material in non-reactive containers and with their MSDS.
+Label containers with the name of the product, the manufacturer, the shelf life expiration date, the batch number, quantity, and provide application instructions.

 Maintain storage areas between 40 and 100 F (5 and 38 C).

-materials the Department’s Qualified Products List (QPL).
+Only use materials on the Department’s Qualified Products List (QPL).

 705.21 Quick Setting Concrete Mortar.
 Provide prepackaged mortar material that requires the addition of water only.

+Only use materials meeting the following criteria:

-se materials apable of being extended 50 percent by dry mortar weight with aggregate meeting the following requirements: Gradation requirements of Table 703.01-1 for No. 8, 89, 9, or a combination thereof.
+A. Capable of being extended 50 percent by dry mortar weight with aggregate meeting the following requirements:

+(a) Gradation requirements of Table 703.01-1 for No. 8, 89, 9, or a combination thereof.

-AASHTO M 43, Maximum Passing No. 200 (75 m) sieve - Not to exceed 0.2 percent.
+(b) AASHTO M 43, Maximum Passing No. 200 (75 m) sieve - Not to exceed 0.2 percent.

-AASHTO T 84 and T 85, Absorption - Not more than 2 percent.
+(c) AASHTO T 84 and T 85, Absorption - Not more than 2 percent.

-AASHTO T 104, Soundness Loss - Not more than 2 percent.
+(d) AASHTO T 104, Soundness Loss - Not more than 2 percent.

-nsure that the material meets the following requirements:
+1. Ensure that the material meets the following requirements: